Zhixuan Yang

 Mastodon: @zyang@mathstodon.xyz

 I am interested in logical and algebraic methods in programming languages.
 The main theme of my research is designing and analysing formal languages that can be used for describing complex things easily.
-During my PhD, I have focused on developing a modular treatment of the syntax and semantics of higher-order computational effects.
+During my PhD, I focused on developing a modular treatment of the syntax and semantics of higher-order algebraic effects.

 Education